kobadai0/asagao/README.md

+# Asagao (Baseball team Blog Site)

+This is a blog site for a baseball team created based on 「改訂4版 基礎Ruby on Rails」.
+In addition to posting blogs and news, you can also perform login functions and user management.

+# Technology
+* ruby 2.5.8p224 (2020-03-31 revision 67882)

+* Rails 6.1.4.1

+* psql (PostgreSQL) 14.1 (Ubuntu 14.1-1.pgdg18.04+1)

-# README
+# Function

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+* Login Logout

+* News and Blog
-* Ruby version
+  * Post

-* System dependencies
+  * Read

-* Configuration
+  * Edit

-* Database creation
+  * Delete

-* Database initialization
+* Member List

-* How to run the test suite
+  * Member profile confirmation

-* Services (job queues, cache servers, search engines, etc.)
+  * Member search

+* Site management
+  *  Member management
+    * Member edit, delete
-* Deployment instructions
+  *  News management

-* ...
+    *  News edit, delete